Omicron up to 70% less likely to need hospital care

 - 50% to 70% less likely to be admitted to hospital for treatment

-However, a milder virus could still put pressure on hospitals.
+However, a milder virus could still put pressure on hospitals as it spreads so fast.

 The issue remains that any benefit of a milder virus could be wiped out by large numbers of people catching Omicron.
 The UK has set another daily Covid record with 119,789 confirmed cases.